nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 ## Benchmark Operator
 - [cloud-bulldozer/benchmark-operator: The Chuck Norris of cloud benchmarks](https://github.com/cloud-bulldozer/benchmark-operator) The intent of this Operator is to deploy common workloads to establish a performance baseline of Kubernetes cluster on your provider.

+## Source-To-Image (S2I)
+- [openshift/source-to-image](https://github.com/openshift/source-to-image) A tool for building artifacts from source and injecting into container images.
+Source-to-Image (S2I) is a toolkit and workflow for building reproducible container images from source code. **No writing a bunch of YAML to build your container.**

+## VMware Tanzu Octant
+* [vmware-tanzu/octant](https://github.com/vmware-tanzu/octant) Highly extensible platform for developers to better understand the complexity of Kubernetes clusters.
+Octant is a tool for developers to understand how applications run on a Kubernetes cluster.
+It aims to be part of the developer's toolkit for gaining insight and approaching complexity found in Kubernetes.
+Octant offers a combination of introspective tooling, cluster navigation, and object management along with a plugin system to further extend its capabilities.

 ## Tweets
 <details>